 Typically taken at raves, parties, and clubs, these drugs are used to enhance or distort sensations and perceptions, to feel euphoric, and experience greater enjoyment.
 They are perceived to increase self-confidence and physical energy.

 Of course these drugs are illegal for a reason.
 They have adverse effects and can be dangerous, even fatal.
 Problems arise from toxicity due to excessive dose, from interactions, and due to impurities.
 Illegal drugs are not monitored for quality.
 Read in full

 Most men with erectile dysfunction take tablets known medically as PDE5 inhibitors.
-These include Viagra/sildenafil, Cialis or Levitra.
+These include Viagra/sildenafil, Cialis/tadalafil, or Levitra/vardenafil.
 However there are some less familiar treatments, including some less well known PDE5 inhibitors tablets and a medicine known as alprostadil.
 Alprostadil comes as cream, insertable pellet or injection and works directly on the penis.
 Read in full